Bombing of the Bezuidenhout: Bombing

-Between 8 and 9 o'clock in the morning the bombers dropped 67 tonnes of high explosive bombs on the Bezuidenhout, wreaking widespread destruction.
-At the time, the neighbourhood was more densely populated than usual with evacuees from The Hague and Wassenaar; tens of thousands were left homeless and had to be quartered in the Eastern and Central Netherlands.
+At 9:08 a.m. the 51 bombers dropped 67 tons of high-explosive bombs on the Bezuidenhout, wreaking widespread destruction.

+At the time, the neighborhood was more densely populated than usual with evacuees from The Hague and Wassenaar; tens of thousands were left homeless and had to be quartered in the Eastern and Central Netherlands.

 Response

-Due to insufficient fire engines and firemen (as many of them had been either called up for forced labour in German industry or had gone into hiding to prevent being signed up) the resulting fire was largely unchecked, killing 511 people, including eight firemen.
+Due to insufficient fire engines and firefighters (as many of them had been either called up for forced labor in German industry or had gone into hiding to prevent being signed up) the resulting fire was largely unchecked, killing 511 people, including ten firefighters at the Schenkkade.
+In total 532 people were killed by the bombing.

-As soon as the British realized the extent of the damage, they dropped fliers over the neighbourhood apologizing for the error.
+As soon as the British realized the extent of the damage, they dropped fliers over the neighborhood expressing condolences for the civilians who were killed by their error.
 Trouw, the Dutch resistance newspaper, reported:

 The horrors of the war are increasing.
 We have seen the fires in The Hague after the terrible bombings due to the V2-launching sites.
 We have seen the column of smoke, drifting to the south and the ordeal of the war has descended upon us in its extended impact.
 We heard the screaming bombs falling on (the) Bezuidenhout, and the missiles which brought death and misery fell only a hundred metres from us.
 At the same time we saw the launching and the roaring, flaming V2, holding our breath to see if the launch was successful, if not falling back on the homes of innocent people.
 It is horrible to see the monsters take off in the middle of the night between the houses, lighting up the skies.
 One can imagine the terrors that came upon us now that The Hague is a frontline town, bombed continuously for more than ten days.
 Buildings, burning and smouldering furiously, a town choking from smoke, women and children fleeing, men hauling furniture which they tried to rescue from the chaos.
 What misery, what distress.